-1. Building access, public passageways, places for social gathering, common facilities, dwelling entrances, rooms and windows shall be related to sun direction, prevailing seasonal winds, views, nearby land uses, topography, natural features, vegetation, roads, drives, parking, recreation areas, other common facilities, walks, outdoor areas or any other features as may apply.
-Whenever possible, orient within 20° of north/south axis, with 90% of south-facing glazing shaded from the sun at noon on June 21st with overhangs, awnings, natural vegetation or automated shading devices, and un-shaded from the sun at noon on December 21st.
+1. Building access, public passageways, places for social gathering, common facilities, dwelling entrances, rooms and windows should be related to sun direction, prevailing seasonal winds, views, nearby land uses, topography, natural features, vegetation, roads, drives, parking, recreation areas, other common facilities, walks, outdoor areas or any other features as may apply.
 All dwellings, especially elderly units, should be oriented on an east/west axis with daytime living portions related to the sun to capitalize on natural light and passive solar heat.
 They should also be oriented, wherever possible, to provide a daytime view, for the interior living spaces and covered exterior porches of each dwelling, of any areas on or off the site where interesting activity may be observed, consistent with maintaining privacy.

-2. Buildings shall be designed and composed of materials appropriate to nearby existing development, to each other, to site improvements and to natural features.
-Sunlight, protection from winter winds, exposure to summer breezes and views shall be considered.
+2. Buildings should be designed and composed of materials appropriate to nearby existing development, to each other, to site improvements and to natural features.
+Sunlight, protection from winter winds, exposure to summer breezes and views should be considered.
 Incorporate natural cooling systems: shading from deciduous trees (for east and west-facing glass), screened operable windows and radiant heat-reflective barriers installed in attic spaces.
 Use materials that retain heat in the winter and remain cool in the summer.